lamarmeigs/django-clean-fields/README.md

 class Article(CleanFieldsModel):
     title = models.CharField(max_length=30)

-    def clean_title(self, unsaved_title):
+    def clean_title(self):
-        if "you'll never believe" in unsaved_title.lower():
+        if "you'll never believe" in self.title.lower():
             raise ValidationError('Sensationalist Clickbait Not Allowed')
-        return unsaved_title.title()
+        return self.title.title()
 ```

 ### cleans_field Decorator
 The `clean_fields.decorators.cleans_field` decorator can be applied to any callable, which will then be invoked when the [pre_save signal](https://docs.djangoproject.com/en/dev/ref/signals/#django.db.models.signals.pre_save) is sent by the corresponding model.
 The decorator requires a single argument: a reference string identifying the field to clean, which must follow the pattern "app_name.ModelName.field_name".
 Note that the full reference must be provided even if the callable is within the model class itself.

-As above, any decorated callable must accept the current field value and return the "cleaned" value.
+Any decorated callable must accept the current field value and return the "cleaned" value.
 The code below has the identical effect as the above example.

 Example: